Marc Márquez: 2008

-Márquez made his championship debut on 13 April 2008 as a Repsol KTM rider at the 125cc Portuguese Grand Prix, aged 15 years and 56 days.
+Márquez made his championship debut on 13 April as a KTM rider at the 125cc Portuguese Grand Prix, aged 15 years and 56 days.
 In just his sixth race in the category, at the British Grand Prix, Márquez came third.
 He became the youngest Spanish rider to take a podium in Grand Prix motorcycle racing.
-He was the only rider of a non-Piaggio bike to achieve a podium all season.
-He finished ranked thirteenth in the standings.
+He was the only rider of a non-Piaggio bike to achieve a podium all season, and finished ranked thirteenth in the standings.